thecointech/thecoin/apps/tapcap-manager/ClientCS/README.md

-# TapCap.Client - the C# library for the The TapCap Manager
+# TapCapManager.Client - the C# library for the The TapCap Manager

 The TapCap resolution.
 This service is the trusted 3rd party that weekly settles TapCap purchases